kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

 #### Server Certificate arguments

-- Obtain  a server certificate, or generate your own (based on the **Kd-Soft.cer** CA certificate).
+- Obtain  a server certificate, or generate your own (based on a custom CA certificate).
 It must be in PKCS12 format.

 - Place it in a directory and mount that directory into the docker container: e.g. `--mount type=bind,src=c:/apps/certificates//,dst=/app/certs/,readonly`